 A CDN also increases redundancy and security in your systems, since there is a whole network of servers delivering content.
-Those servers are also protected and maintained by an entire technical staff.
-Scalability is increased as well, since you can stream to hundreds, thousands, or even millions with no scaling problems.
+Those servers are also protected and maintained by the entire technical staff.
+Scalability is increased as well since you can stream to hundreds, thousands, or even millions with no scaling problems.

 Comparing streaming solutions and Content Delivery Networks

 Now, let’s shift gears and look specifically at a few different streaming solutions, CDNs, and combinations.